MyThemeShop Review – A Superb Value WordPress Theme Club!

 Now, on to the important stuff: the quality and selection of its products.
 We’ll start by looking at MyThemeShop’s core product range: WordPress themes.

-MyThemeShop themes were designed with usability in mind, and each theme ships with a market-leading theme options panel from which you can control the theme’s settings, import dummy content (to have your website looking like the demo you saw when you bought the theme), or dive into its many customisation options.
+MyThemeShop themes were designed with usability in mind, and each theme ships with a dedicated theme options panel from which you can control the theme’s settings, customize your design, and import dummy content (to have your website looking like the demo you saw when you bought the theme).

-It’s worth taking a moment to discuss the full extent of these customisation options, which makes the themes very versatile.
+It’s worth taking a moment to discuss the full extent of these customization options, which make the themes very versatile.

-For a start, every theme has support for unlimited colours and the entire catalogue of Google web fonts — more than 600.
-Perhaps more importantly, all themes offer unlimited background options: including a variety of built-in background patterns, the aforementioned unlimited colours, and the option to upload a custom background image.
+For a start, every theme has support for unlimited colors and support for Google Fonts.
+Perhaps more importantly, all themes offer unlimited background options: including a variety of built-in background patterns, the aforementioned unlimited colors, and the option to upload a custom background image.

-Most importantly, though, is that underneath all of this is a clean, lightweight, and robust code.
-What’s more, to ensure your site is as visitor-friendly as possible, all themes boast a fully mobile responsive design, lightning-quick load times, and cross-browser compatibility.
+Most importantly, though, is that underneath all of this is a clean, lightweight, and robust code and responsive design.

 The themes are split across four categories:

 All themes include a preview to help you get an idea of the design.
-These previews come in rows of three by default, but, if you’d prefer a slightly larger preview, you can select rows of two.
-There’s also a basic filter that lets you sort the themes by release date or popularity.
+These previews come in rows of three by default, but, if you’d prefer a slightly larger preview, you can select a list view.

 Perhaps most helpful of all, though, is that MyThemeShop lets you choose which features you want in your theme.
-Features are chosen from a drop-down list, and any theme that fails to meet your criteria is dropped from the search page.
+You can choose features from a drop-down list, and any theme that fails to meet your criteria is dropped from the search page.
 There are nine options (and you can select more than one):

 - Two column